-- Accessories: Included with the DeWalt DXPW3400PR are also the owner's manual and some basic documentation to get you promptly started, along with several accessories, such as spray gun, oil, soap hose, pressure hose and wand.
+- Accessories: Besides the usual owner's manual (opens in a new tab) and documentation to get you promptly started, the DeWalt DXPW3400PR comes with pressure hose, oil, spray gun, wand and soap hose.

 - Emissions: The DeWalt DXPW3400PR is EPA-approved and CARB-compliant.
 Thus, selling and purchasing this pressure washer is allowed in each of the 50 states, including California.

 The DeWalt DXPW3400PR's performance versus other pressure washers